mrbmahdavi/product-purchase-prediction/README.md

 ## 📈 Visualizations
 - **Confusion Matrix**: Displayed using `ConfusionMatrixDisplay`.
-- **Decision Boundary**: Plotted for both training and test sets using `contourf` and scatter plots.
+- **Decision Boundary**: Plotted for both training and test sets using `contourf` and scatter plots for the logistic regression model.

 ---

 ## 📁 Files
-- `Jozveh_Logistic_regression(classification).ipynb`: Main notebook containing all code and outputs.
+- `Jozveh_Logistic_regression(classification).ipynb`: Main notebook containing all code and outputs for logistic regression.
+- `Jozveh_k_nearest_neighbors.ipynb`: Main notebook containing all code and outputs for KNN.
 - `Social_Network_Ads.csv`: dataset file

 ---

 ## 🧠 Key Concepts
 - **Logistic Regression**: A linear model for binary classification.
+- **K-Nearest Neighbors (K-NN)**: A non-parametric, instance-based learning algorithm that classifies data points based on the majority class among their k-nearest neighbors.
 - **Feature Scaling**: Standardization of features to improve model performance.
 - **Train-Test Split**: Dividing data into training and testing subsets.
 - **Confusion Matrix**: A table to evaluate classification performance.